-Human Rights Committees (HRC) exist to protect the rights and freedoms of all waiver participants through the review of proposed restrictions to a person's rights based on a documented health and safety concern.
+Human Rights Committees (HRC) exist to protect the rights and freedoms of all waiver participants through the review of proposed restrictions to a person's rights based on a documented health and safety concern of a severe nature (e.g., a serious, significant, credible threat or act of harm against self, others, or property).
 HRCs monitor the implementation of certain time-limited restrictive interventions designed to protect a waiver participant and/or the community from harm.
-An HRC may also serve other functions as appropriate, such as the review of agency policies on sexuality if desired.
+An HRC may also serve other functions as appropriate, such as the review of agency policies on the use of emergency physical restraint or sexuality if desired.
 HRCs are required for all Living Supports (Supported Living, Family Living, Intensive Medical Living Services), Customized Community Supports (CCS) and Community Integrated Employment (CIE) Provider Agencies.

-- 1. HRC membership must include: - a. at least one member with a diagnosis of I/DD; - b. a parent or guardian of a person with I/DD; and - c. a member from the community at large that is not associated with DD Waiver services.
+- 1. HRC membership must include: - a. at least one member with a diagnosis of I/DD; - b. a parent or guardian of a person with I/DD; - c. a health care services professional (e.g., a physician or nurse); and - d. a member from the community at large that is not associated (past or present) with DD Waiver services. - 2.
+Committee members must abide by HIPAA; - 3.

-- 2. Although not required, members from the health services professions (e.g., a physician or nurse), and those who represent the ethnic and cultural diversity of the community are highly encouraged. - 3.
-Committee members must abide by HIPAA. - 4.
 All committee members will receive training on human rights, HRC requirements, and other pertinent DD Waiver Service Standards prior to their voting participation on the HRC.
-A committee member trained by the Bureau of Behavioral Supports (BBS) may conduct training for other HRC members, with prior approval from BBS. - 5.
+A committee member trained by the Bureau of Behavioral Supports (BBS) may conduct training for other HRC members, with prior approval from BBS; - 4.
 HRCs will appoint an HRC chair.
 Each committee chair shall be appointed to a two-year term.
-Each chair may serve only two consecutive two-year terms at a time. - 6.
+Each chair may serve only two consecutive two-year terms at a time; - 5.
 While agencies may have an intra-agency HRC, meeting the HRC requirement by being a part of an interagency committee is also highly encouraged.